-This blog is about the ‘images of peace’ that are advocated by Israeli peace movements and additional peace imagery in Israel.
-By ‘images of peace’ the blog means political images of peace, rather than simply pictures of peace.
-Political images take their form in public culture and have social meanings by combining ideas and conceptions of peace materially.
+This blog is about the ‘images of peace’ that are imagined, communicated and performed by Israeli and Israeli-Palestinian peace movements.
+By ‘images of peace’ I mean political images of peace, rather than simply pictures of peace.
+Political images take their form in public culture by embodying ideas and conceptions of peace materially.
 For example, solidarity action by the group Ta’ayush to protect Palestinian farmers, recorded on video and posted to Facebook, fashions an image of peace as partnership.
 Images of peace are simplified schematic mental representations yet also complex condensations of political-cultural themes, brought to life through activism and its mediation.

 ‘Images of peace’ include visual images such as posters, stickers and banners at demonstrations and in publicity material, which picture peace.
 David Tartakover’s graphic design for the Peace Now movement, which leaves the image of peace open to interpretation, is a great example.
 Palestinian and Israeli flags juxtaposed in a placard held at a demonstration visually embody a “two-state solution”.
 The material from which images of peace are built includes speeches, songs, the use of public space, research reports, opinions disseminated through various media, legal actions taken, education programs developed, and so on, such as tours by Breaking the Silence into the occupied Palestinian territories.
 Films, theatre, literature, visual art, music and written and photojournalism constitute a ‘peace culture’ that imagine peace, such as the documentary Within the Eye of the Storm, or bi-national street theatre.